Zeex/sampgdk/README.md

 On Windows:

-*    If you are using MinGW, download and install sampgdk-mingw-x.x.x-win32.exe
+*    If you are using MinGW, download and install sampgdk-x.x.x-mingw.exe
-*    For Microsoft Visual C++, install sampgdk-x.x.x-win32.exe
+*    For Microsoft Visual C++, install sampgdk-x.x.x-msvc.exe

 On Unix variants: